 "LOCK"-Engine is off and the steering wheel is locked.
 The key can be removed only at this position.
 You must push in the key to turn the key from "ACC" to the "LOCK" position.
-On vehicles with an automatic transmission, the selector lever must be put in the "P" position before pushing the key.
+The selector lever must be in the "P" position before pushing the key.